DeLuks2006/deluks2006.github.io/content/posts/the-ELF-format-III.md

 That's all for today folks, I hope you learned something new about ELFs and also hope I did not bore you too much!
 The next part covers the ELF symbols so stay tuned.
-Huge thanks to bextr
+Huge thanks to [bextr](https://x.com/_vrzh) for the feedback while writing this post.

 ### Assignment